-We audited the accompanying Consolidated Balance Sheets of the Equal Employment Opportunity Commission (EEOC) as of September 30, 2005, and 2004; the related Consolidated Statements of Net Cost, Changes in Net Position, and Financing; and the Combined Statement of Budgetary Resources for the years then ended.
+We audited the accompanying Consolidated Balance Sheets of the Equal Employment Opportunity Commission (EEOC) as of September 30, 2006, and 2005; related Consolidated Statements of Net Cost, Changes in Net Position, and Financing; and Combined Statements of Budgetary Resources for the years then ended.
 These financial statements are the responsibility of EEOC management.
-Our responsibility is to express an opinion on the financial statements based on our audit.
+Our responsibility is to express an opinion on the financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards; standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, Audit Requirements for Federal Financial Statements.
+We conducted our audits in accordance with generally accepted auditing standards; standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 06-03, Audit Requirements for Federal Financial Statements.
 These standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit includes examining, on a test basis, evidence supporting amounts and disclosures in the financial statements.
+An audit also includes assessing accounting principles used and significant estimates made by management, as well as evaluating overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of EEOC as of September 30, 2005, and 2004, and its net costs, changes in net position, combined budgetary resources, and financing for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of EEOC as of September 30, 2006, and 2005, and its net costs, changes in net position, combined budgetary resources, and financing for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we issued separate reports dated November 2, 2005, on EEOC's internal control and compliance with laws and regulations.
-Our reports on internal control and compliance are an integral part of an audit conducted in accordance with Government Auditing Standards and, in considering the results of our audits, those reports should be read together with this report.
+In accordance with Government Auditing Standards, we issued separate reports dated November 2, 2006, on EEOCs internal control and compliance with laws and regulations.
+Our reports on internal control and compliance are an integral part of an audit conducted in accordance with Government Auditing Standards and, in considering results of our audits, those reports should be read together with this report.

 COTTON & COMPANY LLP